Hassan Abdillahi

-Hassan Abdillahi "Karate" (Xasan Cabdullaahi, حسن عبد الله) is a Somali journalist and social activist.
-He is the founder and President of Ogaal Radio.
+Hassan Abdillahi "Karate" (Xasan Cabdullaahi, حسن عبد الله) is a Somali journalist and social activist who is the founder and President of Ogaal Radio.

 Biography

 Abdi hails from the Ogaden Darod clan.

 Nicknamed "Karate", he is the founder and President of the Toronto-based Ogaal Radio (88.9FM), the largest Somali community radio station in Canada.

 Abdillahi has also played an active supporting role in the formation of the autonomous Jubaland state in southern Somalia, which was officialized in 2013.

 Awards

 In November 2009, Abdillahi was presented with a National Ethnic Press and Media Council of Canada (NEPMCC) award by Prime Minister Stephen Harper at an event in Seneca College.